GeekSpy.net - Geekdom's Homepage

 • Pages & Functions

 All hosting is on Cloudflare Pages via a connected GitHub repo.
 This leaves me with no server to maintain, and no recurring costs beyond the domain name.
+A Pages Function is used to combine header, sidebar, and footer HTML fragments without the need for a static site generator.

 • D1 Database & Workers